tom-bleher/epicChargeSharing/README.md

 # epicToy: ePIC Toy Detector Simulation

-A Geant4-based simulation of a pixel silicon detector.
-This project provides a simple simulation of particle interactions with the silicon detector to create a testing playground.
+A Geant4-based toy simulation of the ePIC detector.
+The project provides a simple framework to test particle interactions with silicon detectors.

 ## Prerequisites